-- 1. To receive and adopt the Directors' Statement and the Audited Financial Statements of the Company and of the Group for the financial year ended 30 June 2020 together with the Auditors' Report thereon.
+- 1. To receive and adopt the Directors' Statement and the Audited Financial Statements of the Company and of the Group for the financial year ended 30 June 2021 together with the Auditors' Report thereon.
 (Resolution 1) - 2.
-To re-elect the following Directors of the Company who retire pursuant to Regulation 91 of the Constitution of the Company:
+To receive and adopt the Directors' Statement and the Revised Audited Financial Statements of the Company and of the Group for the financial year ended 30 June 2018 together with the Auditors' Report thereon.